Arizona-Sonora Desert Museum Overview and History

 - One of the world's most comprehensive regional mineral collections

-In 2001, the Museum's Art Institute opened with the purpose of inspiring conservation through art.
-In addition, the Museum's publishing division, the ASDM Press, has produced over 40 books and guides on the natural and cultural history of the region.
+The Desert Museum's Art Institute inspires conservation through art education and gallery exhibits.
+The Museum's publishing division, ASDM Press, has produced over 40 books and guides on the natural and cultural history of the Sonoran Desert region.

 Founded in 1952, the Arizona-Sonora Desert Museum is widely recognized throughout the world as a model institution for innovative presentation and interpretation of native plants and animals featured together in ecological exhibits.
 The Museum is regularly listed as one of the top ten zoological parks in the world because of its unique approach in interpreting the complete natural history of a single region (in our case this is the Sonoran Desert and adjacent ecosystems).
 This represents a significant achievement, as the Museum's collections and size are smaller than many of its counterparts.
 Not a "museum" in the usual sense, it is an unparalleled composite of plant, animal, and geologic collections with the goal of making the Sonoran Desert accessible, understandable, and treasured.

 William H. Carr inspired and founded the Museum with the support of his friend and the Museum's initial benefactor, Arthur Pack, conservationist and editor of Nature Magazine.
 Carr had earlier founded the Bear Mountain Trailside Museum in New York , affiliated with the American Museum of Natural History.
 It was at Bear Mountain that Carr developed his ideas at Bear Mountain working with native plants and animals to create a regionally-focused collection.

 Carr moved to Tucson in 1944 where he found “a gross lack of knowledge [about the desert] among the local populace as well as in the national mind.”
 He became acquainted with local naturalists, and then affiliated with the Pima County Park Committee.
 This connection eventually led to the establishment of the “Arizona-Sonora Desert Trailside Museum,” today called the Arizona-Sonora Desert Museum.
 Carr faced “tremendous opposition” because the local knowledge of zoos was largely limited to the “terrible, little roadside snakefarms” which at that time were often seen along highways in the southwest.